-|Group 3||Members of the workforce who work predominantly with children, young people and/or their parents/carers and who could potentially contribute to assessing, planning, intervening and reviewing the needs of a child and parenting capacity where there are safeguarding concerns.||Paediatricians, those working in the early years sector, residential staff, midwives, school nurses, health visitors, sexual health staff, teachers, probation staff, sports club welfare officers, those working with adults in, for example, learning disability, mental health, alcohol and drug misuse services, those working in community play schemes.
+Examples: Paediatricians, teachers, those working in the early years sector, residential staff, midwives, school nurses, health visitors, sexual health staff, probation staff, sports club welfare officers, those working with adults in, for example, learning disability, mental health, alcohol and drug misuse services, those working in community play schemes.

-|Group 4||Members of the workforce who have particular responsibilities in relation to undertaking section 47 or section 42 enquiries, including professionals from health, education, police and children’s social care; those who work with complex cases and social work staff responsible for co-ordinating assessments of children in need.||Statutory Social Worker, Paediatricians undertaking CP medicals, Police officers in CAIT, Police officers undertaking ABEs involving children|
+Staff who have particular responsibilities undertaking section 47 or section 42 enquiries, including professionals from health, education, police and social care; those who work with complex cases and social work staff responsible for co-ordinating assessments.

 Examples: Statutory Social Worker, Paediatricians undertaking CP medicals, Police officers in CAIT, Police officers undertaking ABEs involving children.

 Named and designated lead professionals.

 Operational managers at all levels including practice supervisors and front line managers.

 Examples: Those who manage staff in group 2, 3 or 4.